AshridgeTechnologies/elemento/design/Server side apps.md

 - Similarity between API calls and database calls
 - Server apps only have functions
+- Dev should not have to worry about async in the formula code
+- Generated code should be in a normal style
 - Need to do GET or POST calls depending on whether calc or action
 - Having id in path may be useful and fit with REST, but could be many other params
 - Get expects params in query string